-2.5.3 Federal Highway Administration (FHWA) Approval / Concurrence
+2.5.3 Federal Highway Administration (FHWA) Involvement

 There is no current federal guidance for a state's use of PDB, and the current TCA statute includes PDB alongside TDOT's CM/GC regulations.
-For federally funded PDB projects, it is recommended that TDOT apply the procurement and preconstruction processes and procedures outlined in the Stewardship and Oversight Agreement for CM/GC and certain procurement and final design/construction phase administration provisions (further described in this Guidance) under 23 CFR 636.
+For federally funded PDB projects, TDOT applies the procurement and preconstruction processes and procedures outlined in the Stewardship and Oversight Agreement for CM/GC and certain procurement and final design/construction phase administration provisions (further described in this Guidance) under 23 CFR 636 (see Table 2-1 for the list of FHWA actions that have not been delegated to TDOT).